Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Related Work

-To the best of our knowledge, our paper is the first to present a comprehensive model and rigorous approach \EMS{to} the design of in-band \EMS{distributed} control planes providing self-stabilizing properties.
+To the best of our knowledge, our paper is the first to present a comprehensive model and rigorous approach to the design of in-band distributed control planes providing self-stabilizing properties.
 As such, our approach complements much ongoing, often more applied, related research.
 In particular, our control plane can be used together with and support distributed systems such as ONOS~\cite{DBLP:conf/sigcomm/BerdeGHHKKLORSP14}, ONIX~\cite{onix}, ElastiCon~\cite{elasticon}, Beehive~\cite{beehive}, Kandoo~\cite{kandoo}, STN~\cite{Canini.INFOCOM15} to name a few.
-Our paper also provides missing links for the interesting work by Akella and Krishnamurthy~\cite{Akella.HotNets14}, whose switch-to-controller and controller-to-controller communication mechanisms rely on strong primitives, such as consensus protocols, consistent snapshot and reliable flooding, which are not currently available in OpenFlow switches.
+Our paper also provides missing links for the interesting work by Akella and Krishnamurthy~\cite{DBLP:conf/hotnets/AkellaK14}, whose switch-to-controller and controller-to-controller communication mechanisms rely on strong primitives, such as consensus protocols, consistent snapshot and reliable flooding, which are not currently available in OpenFlow switches. \ems{Our proposal does not utilize consensus or flooding, as in~\cite{DBLP:conf/hotnets/AkellaK14}.
+In other words, the proposed solution requires less than that of~\cite{DBLP:conf/hotnets/AkellaK14} from the underlying system, \eg, we do not assume synchrony.
+Also, unlike the proposal in~\cite{DBLP:conf/hotnets/AkellaK14}, our proposal is self-stabilizing and includes both algorithmic and empirical analysis.}

 We also note that our approach is not limited to a specific technology, but offers flexibilities and can be configured with additional robustness mechanisms, such as warm backups, local fast failover~\cite{fattire}, or alternatives spanning trees~\cite{hotsdn14failover, merav}.